chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 #### DON"T WORRY IT WILL END

 This is really a tough time to be a parent.
 You are absolutely demolished, your child is adorable but doesn't really react to you all that much, you have a pile of thank-yous to write.
-You'lle probably say to yourself "I can't live like this."
+You'll probably say to yourself "I can't live like this."
 The good news is you won't have to.
 Just don't forget to breath and stay hydrated.

 ## 6 weeks -> 6 months